Are you planning a trip to Japan in July?

 In Aichi, the Nagoya Port Festival is the biggest event of the month, held on July 27-28.

-The festival features a variety of events, including a parade of boats, a fireworks display, and a concert.
+The festival features various events, including a boat parade, a fireworks display, and a concert.

-A personal favorite of mine is the smaller Toyohama festival.
+A personal favourite of mine is the smaller Toyohama festival.

 Unique Experiences in July

-Japan in July offers an array of unique experiences that are perfect for summer vacation.
+Japan in July offers an array of unique experiences perfect for summer vacation.

 Here are some of the most exciting events and activities to add to your itinerary: